vaughnellis/tech-blog/_drafts/2025-03-04-all-about-logic-app-p1.md

 ---
 layout: post
 permalink: "/post/software-engineering/all-about-logic-app-p1"
-title:  "Embracing Low Code/No Code with Azure Logic Apps"
+title:  "Embracing Low Code/No Code with Azure Logic Apps - (1/2)"
 ---

 I miss the good ol' days when coding was all about slicing and dicing lines of code.
 These days, everything's about the rage of generative AI and workflows (low-code/no-code platforms).
 Not that I’m complaining, it's just technology have progressed so much where we don't have to write hundreds-thousands lines of code to get things done.